cwgreene/pwncollege.github.io/syllabus.md

 Note that this includes working out of a public Github repository.
 The [Github Student Developer Pack](https://education.github.com/pack) provides unlimited private repositories while you are a student, making it easy to begin with a private GitHub repository and easily make it public after the assignment deadline.

-**Collaboration policy:** New this year: we will set aside the last hour of class for _active collaboration time_ for students.
-We will split up the class into groups, randomly, and you may freely collaborate on solutions during class time.
-Be extremely careful not to share code or flags (ESPECIALLY flags); only ideas.
+**Collaboration policy:** New this year: we are a kinder, gentler CSE 466, and full collaboration (except for direct sharing of solution scripts) is allowed in person or on the official pwn.college discord.
+Collaboration through other discords or other digital channels is not allowed, and will be considered an academic integrity violation.
+Sharing of solution scripts or flags is not allowed, and will be considered an academic integrity violation.

 # Syllabus Update

-Information in the syllabus may be subject to change with reasonable advance notice and an email to the class mailing list.
+Information in the syllabus may be subject to change with reasonable advance notice and an announcement on discord.

 # Misc

-Syllabus copyright 2020 Yan Shoshitaishvili, along with all lectures and course-related written materials.
+Syllabus copyright 2021 Yan Shoshitaishvili, along with all lectures and course-related written materials.
 During this course students are prohibited from making audio, video, digital, or other recordings during class, or selling notes to or being paid for taking notes by any person or commercial firm without the express written permission of the faculty member teaching this course.
 Be reasonable.